Ethan-CS/ResearchNotes/2023/10/202310311548 FF on Interval Graphs.md

 ## High-level overview

  - Lemma 9 and Corollary 12 give correctness of algorithm in Theorem 13.
+ - Lemma 2 is used to give corollary 3 and so FF and FWR can be used interchangeably where convenient.
  - Lemma 10, lemma 11 and corollary 3 combined give corollary 12.